nirlahori/nsh/README.md

 # nsh
 nsh is a unix shell.
+The project is currently under implementation phase.